inlorfaze/fjc-eleventy/src/site/index.md

 layout: layouts/base.njk
 ---

-### Hi, my name is Finley.
 I’m a freelance front-end developer primarily working on WordPress sites for small businesses.
 I’m also a junior at California Polytechnic State University, San Luis Obispo studying Political Science.

-### What I Do
+## What I Do
 I create custom WordPress websites that are accessible, responsive, and SEO-optimized.
-I work in mainly eCommerce (WooCommerce, Shopify) but also create web applications and local business websites, with experience working as a front-end developer at a local startup and my university (Cal Poly).
+I work in mainly eCommerce (WooCommerce, Shopify) however I also create web applications and local business websites, with experience working as a front-end developer at a local startup and my university (Cal Poly).

 Whether you are a recruiter, business owner, or just want to ask me a question, contact me at <a href="mailto:finleyjchen@gmail.com">finleyjchen@gmail.com</a>.